 Koga: I would like to create a place that is always there and can be called a place to belong.

-For example, there are times when the mind is enriched just by having a space that you like.
-If I were to exaggerate a little about the richness of spatial concept design, I would like to make it possible for everyone to enjoy it as a matter of course, like social infrastructure.
+For example, there are times when just being in a space you like can enrich your soul.
+If I may exaggerate a little, I would like to make the richness of spatial concept design something that everyone can enjoy as a matter of course, like social infrastructure.
 I would like to increase the opportunities to come into contact with such spaces.

-Also, in one of my interviews, one of my juniors said, "I want to do concept design that I don't feel guilty about," and I agree with that.
-Recently, based on the SDGs, we are also maximizing attempts to upcycle existing materials in space concept design.
-It would be nice if the creation of spaces in our lives would naturally lead to initiatives for social good and well-being.”
+Also, in an interview, a junior colleague said, "I want to create concept design that I don't feel guilty about," and I agree.
+Recently, based on the SDGs, we have been incorporating upcycling of existing materials as much as possible into spatial concept design.
+I hope that creating spaces in our daily lives will naturally lead to social good and well-being initiatives."

 Koga “This is the best opportunity in the industry to work with various professionals inside and outside the company, such as sales, planners, directors (production management), and people from cooperating companies.
 As I often advance the development process, I sometimes come up with ideas that I had never thought of during conversations.